by Cat Jones

 The secret social vampire in my soul tasted blood.
-It’s not like I was actually armed, but stigma and stereotypes around mental illness are so severe that people think it makes those of us who are deemed “crazy” dangerous.
+It’s not like I was actually armed, right then, with anything more formidable than a (fairly formidible!)
+Irish temper, but stigma and stereotypes around mental illness are so severe that people think it makes those of us who are deemed “crazy” dangerous.
 These people were willing to fuck with me for no reason, but the moment I played into their stereotypes, they were scared of me.
 It was a painfully ironic way to “win.”

 In fact, while I am a pretty good shot, the truth is that mental illness doesn’t make people dangerous (we’re many times more likely to be victims of violent crime because of our disability than to be perpetrators).
 All I’d wanted was the same thing anyone wants.
 I just wanted to sit down and have lunch, without being harassed.

 Oh.
-Although I wasn’t armed, I might have been….
+Although I wasn’t armed, right then, I might have been….

 That’s me in these photos.
 This is what I was doing shortly before this encounter.
 See?
 You just never know who you might be fucking with.
 Pathological anxiety might be a bitch, but it doesn’t make me a shrinking violet.

 There is such a thing as having a disorder without being impaired by it.